 Myth: Bed Bugs Can Be Controlled With Home Remedies

 Some Raleigh residents are concerned about bed bug control costs.
 This can lead them to buy into this myth.
 If you're hoping to find a home remedy that will stop your bed bugs, there are a few things you need to know.

 Many home remedies are products that are sprayed.
 If you spray them on bed bugs, you can kill them.
 Unfortunately, it is difficult to spray bed bugs because they hide in places where topical treatments can't get to them.

 Some people spread diatomaceous earth to stop bed bugs.
 Believe us when we say, you'll be tired of dealing with that powder long before you have any impact on the bed bugs in your home.

 There are some natural scents that bed bugs don't like, such as lavender.
 If you spray lavender on certain areas or objects, you can keep bed bugs out of them.
 But you aren't going to drive bed bugs out of your home or keep them from biting you by applying natural scents they don't like.

 If you're concerned about bed bug control costs, we understand, but it is a whole lot better to pay a professional than to live with the misery of failed DIY treatments.

 Bed Bug Control In Raleigh

 Are you in Raleigh?
 If so, reach out to Go-Forth Pest Control at the first sign of bed bugs.
-When you catch bed bugs early, it doesn't cost as much to have a professional address your infestation with targeted treatments, and that's going to help your bottom line.
+When you catch bed bugs early, it doesn't cost as much to have a professional eliminate your infestation with targeted bed bug treatments, and that's going to help your bottom line.